zwave-js/node-red-contrib-zwave-js/README.md

 This mode comes as a node-red UI.
 It's more for managing your network, but can alter certain values. just open up the UI tab (on the right)

-Regardless of your poison, the node will inject the following events, into your flow.
+Whatever your poison, the node will inject the following events, into your flow.

 | event                       | node                                | object                          | Meaning                           |
 | --------------------------- | ----------------------------------- | ------------------------------- | --------------------------------- |